Wall Street stocks dip after Chinese market tumbles

 The Shanghai Composite Index .SSEC closed down 6.1 percent at 3,749.12 points in its biggest daily decline since July 27, after recovering for three days.
 The CSI300 index .CSI300 of the largest listed companies in Shanghai and Shenzhen fell 6.2 percent at 3,825.41.

-Wal-Mart Stores Inc, the world's largest retailer by revenue, saw its stock fall 3.4 percent to $69.48, and was the biggest drag on both the Dow Jones Industrial Average and S&P 500 stock index, after reporting weaker-than-expected quarterly earnings and lowering its full-year forecast.
+Wal-Mart Stores Inc (WMT.N), the world's largest retailer by revenue, saw its stock fall 3.4 percent to $69.48, and was the biggest drag on both the Dow Jones Industrial Average and S&P 500 stock index, after reporting weaker-than-expected quarterly earnings and lowering its full-year forecast.

 "You would think that a 6.0 percent China move amid the recent currency adjustments would have netted a more negative result," said Andre Bakhos, managing director at Janlyn Capital LLC in Bernardsville, New Jersey.

-MSCI's broadest index of Asia-Pacific shares outside Japan was down 1.2 percent after hitting its lowest since July 2013.
-Japan's Nikkei dipped 0.3 percent.
+MSCI's broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS was down 1.2 percent after hitting its lowest since July 2013.
+Japan's Nikkei .N225 dipped 0.3 percent.

 The worries about China came on a day when trade in the yuan was relatively calm after Beijing fixed the currency's exchange rate marginally higher for the third successive session.

-China's central bank on Tuesday set the yuan's midpoint near Monday's closing price at 6.3966 per U.S. dollar.
-In the spot market, the yuan closed flat at 6.3938.
+China's central bank on Tuesday set the yuan's midpoint CNY=SAEC near Monday's closing price at 6.3966 per U.S. dollar.
+In the spot market, the yuan closed flat at 6.3938 CNY=CFXS.

-Concerns about slowing demand for commodities from China also hit copper prices, which slid to a six-year low of $4,983 a tonne, breaking the psychological $5,000 level, and were last down 1.8 percent at $5,022 a tonne.
+Concerns about slowing demand for commodities from China also hit copper prices CMCU3, which slid to a six-year low of $4,983 a tonne, breaking the psychological $5,000 level, and were last down 1.8 percent at $5,022 a tonne.

 Crude oil prices recovered though from initial declines after bullish U.S. housing data and on bets on an inventory decline.